Freechains/README/docs/chains.md

 ## Private Group Chain

-In a private group chain, messages circulate among trusted peers only.
+In a private group chain, all messages are encrypted using a key shared by trusted peers only.
 It can be used in `1<-1` communication such as e-mail conversations, `N<->N` communication in small groups such as for family and close friends, and also in `1<-` "self communication" such as a personal to-do list and backups.